The effort to understand evil has a long history in our civilization.

 In that op/ed, for reasons of length, I restrained myself from identifying another major reason for Liberal America’s blindness to the rising force of evil: many simply do not believe that the idea of “evil” refers to anything real in our world.

-That is, they are connected because, as I will be trying to show here, the force worth calling “evil” becomes visible to us only if we step back from the concrete pieces and witness something coherent operating in the world through time.
+That is, they are connected because, as I will be trying to show here, the force that is real and is worth calling “evil” becomes visible to us only if we step back from the concrete pieces and witness something coherent operating in the world through time.

 The Problem of Evil